1. Brief Description

 Applicants to the Sangha Paramita Training Program must be Buddhist novice monks or nuns who aspire to full training and ordination.
 Monks or nuns who are already fully ordained and who wish to receive further training necessary to augment their vocation, may also apply to enter the Program.
 Applicants must be individuals of good character with a sincere desire to gain knowledge necessary to benefit the world and be models among the Buddhist clergy.

-The Sangha Paramita Training Program leads to the Buddhist Sangha Training Diploma and entails a four-year course of study, comprising 200 weeks of instruction and training averaging 40 hours per week, for a total of 8,000 hours, combining residence in a Buddhist community with instruction and training in religious practice and moral conduct in six areas as follows:
+The Sangha Paramita Training Program leads to the Buddhist Sangha Training Diploma and entails a four-year course of study, comprising 200 weeks of academic instruction (1,800 clock hours) and religious practicum (5,500 clock hours) averaging 40 hours per week, for a total of 8,000 hours, combining residence in a Buddhist Seminary, covering six areas as follows:

 5. Areas of Training and Clock Hours Required